What is PM10?

 - Dust from factories, agriculture, and also from landfills

 - Emission from energy supply and industrial processes

 - Metal and steel production as well as the reloading of bulk material

-- Wear and tear of brakes and tires of vehicles
+- Also, wear and tear of brakes and tires of vehicles

-- Organic compounds from industrial processes and motor vehicle exhaust
+- Also, organic compounds released from industrial processes and motor vehicle exhaust

 Permissible levels of PM10

-The breakpoints concentrations describing the quality of air based on the PM10 concentrations for different countries are given below.
+The breakpoint concentrations describing the quality of air based on the PM10 concentrations for different countries are given below.
 In India, the daily average PM10 levels of up to 100 μg/m3 are considered satisfactory.
-The Air quality guidelines by the World Health Organization suggests a 24-hr mean of 50 μg/m3.
+The Air quality guidelines by the World Health Organization suggest a 24-hr mean of 50 μg/m3.

 Breakpoints of PM10 (μg/m3)